yaroslav/bundlebun/README.md

 ## Install

-Tbundlebun gem releases include a binary distribution of Bun for each supported Bun platform (macOS, Linux, Windows) and architecture.
+bundlebun gem releases include a binary distribution of Bun for each supported Bun platform (macOS, Linux, Windows) and architecture.

 First, add it to your `Gemfile`: